GrossoMoreira/shpp/README.md

 Declare a variable or define a function and register it in shpp with a simple command.
 Your function will be available to be called by a shell that parses the arguments automatically to the types of the arguments of your function.

-# features
+# Features
+- list available functions, including their return type and parameter types
-- call functions with any number of arguments of any primitive types
+- call functions with any number of arguments of any primitive types or stl-like non-associative containers
 - read and write variables (const/read-only variables supported)
-- when a function is called, output its return value (of any primitive type)
+- when a function is called, output its return value (of any supported type)
 - interactive and non interactive mode
-- using Svalorzen's cpp-readline library, shpp now features:
-	* auto-complete
+- auto-complete
-	* command history
+- command history
+- reverse search
-	* sourcing commands from files
+- sourcing commands from files

-# interface
+# Interface
 ```c++
 #include "shpp/shpp.h"